GargeNachiket/Forensic-Analytics/README.md

 # Forensic Analytics

-In this project our team used Benford.analysis package to explore the Benford’s law and the process to detect fraud in in-built datasets, census 2000-2010 and corporate payments audit data.
+In this project our team used Benford.analysis package to explore the Benford’s law and the process to detect fraud in in-built dataset corporate payments audit data.

 ## Datasource